rbisdorff/Digraph3/docSphinx/tutorial.rst

    Pairwise majority margins of '*at least as well rated as*' rating opinions

 Positive characteristic values, validating a global '*at least as well rated as*' opinion are marked in light green (see Fig. 66).
 Whereas negative characteristic values, invalidating such a global opinion, are marked in light red.
 We may by the way notice that the best-ranked movie *mv_QS* is indeed a *Condorcet* winner, i.e. *better rated than all the other movies* by a 65% majority of critics.
-This majority may be assessed from the average determinateness of the given bipolar valued outranking digraph *g*.
+This majority may be assessed from the average determinateness of the given bipolar-valued outranking digraph *g*.

 >>> print( '%.0f%%' % g.computeDeterminateness(InPercents=True) )
 65%